 2. Mark Out Architrave Lines

-The architrave must be set 6 mm back from the frame of the door.
-You’ll want to set your combination square to 6 mm and then mark out 6 mm around the door frame and above the door frame.
+The architrave must be set 6mm back from the door’s frame.
+Set your combination square to 6mm and mark 6mm around and above the door frame.

-This will allow you to measure out the cuts of the architrave and will allow for a perfect fit without interfering with the door hinges.
-If you’re having trouble marking out around the door frame, take a look at this video around the 1:10 mark.
+This method provides a perfect fit without interfering with the door hinges.
+If you’re having trouble marking out around the door frame, watch this video around the 1:10 mark.